-I seek your help in support of women and children's rights to pursue happiness.
+I seek your help in support of women, children's, developing island communities rights to pursue happiness.
 We must work together in finding ways to join forces, to live in a peaceful world, allow every talent to be realized and every hand developed with the tools they posess to help themselves and others.
 Help me with support and ideas to promote knowledge of organizations supporting these goals.

 Notes of inspiration from Donna

 May 6, 2006 - Donna Lange

 New Zealand is truly the country of Hospitality.
 A place where the service is given from their whole heart because, as they say "I just couldn't sleep at night if ...." they didn't give you a fair deal and kind genuine smile.
 What an amazing country.
 The coastline is breathtaking.
 I can't wait to venture out by land and see the north shores I saw from the sea.